acantril/learn-cantrill-io-labs/aws-client-vpn/02_LABINSTRUCTIONS/STAGE5.md

 - For `Destination network to enable` enter `10.16.0.0/16`
 - For `Grant access to` check `Allow access to all users`
 - Click `Add Authorization Rule`
-- open a terminal and `ping DIRECTORY_SERVICE_IP_ADDRESS' (you can get this fromt he DS Console)
+- open a terminal and `ping DIRECTORY_SERVICE_IP_ADDRESS' (you can get this from the DS Console)
+- notice how this works? you are now connected.
-- Browse to the IP Address of A4LSECRETINSTANCEA
+- Browse to the Private IP Address of `CATWEB` instance using `http` (not https) this also should work.